-- a.
-If the child you need to exit, is listed on the table at the bottom of the page as requiring more data, you must go through and troubleshoot the issue. - i.
-Ensure that the child's entry and exit dates are at least six months apart. - ii.
-Ensure that the child has finalized entry and exit checkpoints in all required domains - iii.
-Ensure that the entry AND exit tools are listed as MyTeachingStrategies GOLD - b.
+☐ Ensure that the child has finalized entry and exit checkpoints in all required domains

+☐ Ensure that the entry AND exit tools are listed as Teaching Strategies GOLD

+- b.
 If you are unable to determine the reason why the child is not eligible for exit, contact your GOLD Online Administrator or an NDE designee for assistance. - 5.
 Once all children have been successfully submitted to your GOLD Online Administrator for exit, you have reached the end of your responsibilities.